tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/MwTrainingBffInternalSchemasGetTestSessionResultResponse.md

 ### NewMwTrainingBffInternalSchemasGetTestSessionResultResponse

-`func NewMwTrainingBffInternalSchemasGetTestSessionResultResponse(createdAt string, resultDescription string, sessionUuid string, testUuid string, ) *MwTrainingBffInternalSchemasGetTestSessionResultResponse`
+`func NewMwTrainingBffInternalSchemasGetTestSessionResultResponse(createdAt string, resultDescription string, sessionResultUUID string, sessionUuid string, testUuid string, ) *MwTrainingBffInternalSchemasGetTestSessionResultResponse`

 NewMwTrainingBffInternalSchemasGetTestSessionResultResponse instantiates a new MwTrainingBffInternalSchemasGetTestSessionResultResponse object
 This constructor will assign default values to properties that have it defined,